Those words were the inspiration for the title of my blog … the title of my life.

 For the last assignment, we needed to write about our goals for the future.
 I showed how I came full circle from the time Dad used to sing me those songs.
 It felt like my life had traveled on a road with many twists and turns, hoping to find myself.
 I finally discovered a place in me where I was as comfortable as when I was a child.

-Though I knew, life still had much to teach me.
-Here was how I summed up the end of my compilation of memoirs;
+Life still has much to teach me, but I summed up the end of my compilation of memoirs like this:

 I am on a continual road of discovery.
 All that is in my control, is to be aware of my state of mind, to change my mind when it gets out of kilter, and to grow mentally and spiritually as I continue to walk Lori’s lane of life.